ANANDPATEL2001/Zomato_Clone/ReadMe.md

 - @babel/preset-env - used to manage which syntax transforms are needed by your target environment(s)

 ### API Planning
+- auth (for user authentication either through google-sign or other method)
 - Food (food items and details)
 - Resturants (Resturants & their details)
 - Menu (Menu and their Details)